 Assessment for New Applicants

-The AACA Overseas Qualifications Assessment process determines whether an individual overseas academic qualification compares with a current Australian accredited qualification in Architecture.
+The AACA Overseas Qualifications Assessment (OQA) program determines whether an individual overseas academic qualification is comparable to a current Australian accredited qualification in Architecture.

-OQA was previously conducted in two (2) stages, but it has now become a one-step comprehensive assessment of tertiary qualifications and competency.
+OQA was previously conducted in two (2) stages, but from March 2022 it has now become a one-step comprehensive assessment of tertiary qualifications and competency.
 Applicants who apply for the first time will complete both components in one application.

 Qualification Assessment